 The default option to sync your iPhone notes with iCloud works better for users who only have one iCloud.
 If you want to transfer notes to another iCloud, you might need to seek help from some third-party tools.

-AnyTrans for iOS is an app that allows you to manage and transfer content from and to your iOS-based device.
+AnyTrans is an app that allows you to manage and transfer content from and to your iOS-based device.
 One of the features in the app lets you move your notes to iCloud from your iPhone.
 It is fairly easy to use the app and the following shows how.

 Step 2.
 Plug-in your iPhone to your computer and launch the app.
 On the main app interface, click on the button that says More in the right-hand side pane.